Pearl Street Arts Fest 2020

 What is the sales tax rate for the show?

 The Sales Tax Rate is 8.845%.

-The City of Boulder requires all visiting artists to obtain a City of Boulder sales tax license.
+The City of Boulder requires all visiting artists to obtain a City of Boulder business license.
 You cannot pay your sales tax through us.
-Visit the City of Boulder’s business licensing page on their website and select a quantity of “1” under Sales & Use Tax, and fill out the Business Licensing Form.
+Visit the City of Boulder’s business licensing page on their website and click on Complete a Business License Application under Registration, and fill out the licensing form.
 The fee is $25.
 This is a one-time (not annual) fee.
-It can take up to six weeks to process, so please apply no later than May 31, 2019.
-You may also want to watch the City of Boulder's Sales Tax Seminar.
+It can take up to six weeks to process, so please apply no later than June 12, 2020.

 For those of you from out of state, you also need to apply for a State of Colorado Special Events license.
 See their form for details on fees.